QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/001.Multimedia/001.ffmpeg/docs.md

 * Save a stream video

 You can press F12 in your browser.
-Then go to Network tab and filter `m3u8` file and then copy the URL:
+Then go to Network tab and filter `m3u8` which are [HLS files](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
+Then copy the URL:

 ```
     ffmpeg -i https://*.m3u8 -c copy ~/output.mp4